AdobeDocs/experience-manager-65.en/help/forms/using/accessing-filling-published-forms.md

 Forms Portal reduces management overheads and production delays.
 It equips Web Developers with components to create and customize a forms portal on websites authored using Adobe Experience Manager (AEM).

-For more information about forms portal and its features, see [Introduction to publishing forms on a portal](../../forms/using/introduction-publishing-forms.md).
+For more information about forms portal and its features, see [Introduction to publishing forms on a portal](/help/forms/using/introduction-publishing-forms.md).

 ## Getting started with forms portal {#getting-started-with-forms-portal}

 Navigate to the published forms portal page.
-For more information about creating a forms portal page, see [Creating a forms portal page](../../forms/using/creating-form-portal-page.md).
+For more information about creating a forms portal page, see [Creating a forms portal page](/help/forms/using/creating-form-portal-page.md).

 The Search and Lister component of roms portal displays the forms available on the Publish instance of the AEM server.
 This list includes all forms or the forms defined in the filter at the time of authoring the forms portal page.
 A forms portal page looks similar to as shown in the following image:

-![A sample forms portal page ](assets/forms-portal-page.png)

-A sample forms portal page
+![A sample forms portal page ](assets/forms-portal-page.png) **Figure:** *A sample forms portal page*

 ### Search and Lister {#search-and-lister}